elocatelli/ICi_potential/README.md

 where the 3 parameters are all optional, that is, if not given the default values will be used (if valid).

-PATH_TO_FOLDER is the path to the folder where the results will be saved (defaults to current folder).
+PATH_TO_FOLDER is the path to the folder where the results will be saved (defaults to 'ICi_RESULTS').
 Note: this sets one of the attributes of the python class "ICi" (see below).
 Barring changes to the code, all files produced by the script will be saved in this folder

 PATH_TO_PARAMETER_FILE is the path to the mandatory file that contains the model parameters (see below - defaults to 'params.dat' in the current folder)